Saish459/Finetuning-LLMs-MedGPT/README.md

 ## 👏 Acknowledgments

-I would like to acknowledge the developers behind the Hugging Face's Transformers library, which greatly facilitated the fine-tuning process.
+I would like to acknowledge the developers behind the Hugging Face's Transformers library, which greatly facilitated the fine-tuning process and providing GPT-2 model.

 ## 🚀 Roadmap